Wickenheiser calls for neck protection at 'every level' after Johnson's death

 Wickenheiser is a four-time Olympic women's hockey gold medallist who completed medical school after her playing career and currently works as an assistant general manager for the Toronto Maple Leafs.

-She posted to X platform, formerly known as Twitter, that the risk is far too great not to wear neck protection, even if it doesn't pass the "cool factor."
+She says the risk is far too great not to wear neck protection, even if it doesn't pass the "cool factor."

 Hockey Canada also requires players registered in minor or women's hockey to wear neck protection.